 *Note: You can use any kind of oil in this recipe.
 Many people recommend using olive oil.
 I had vegetable oil so that is what I used, but I am going to try the olive oil next time.

 I followed the instructions for making mayonnaise on the An Oregon Cottage web site, and was really happy with how it turned out.

 You can make this recipe in a food processor or a blender.
 I have made it with both, and was happy with the results.
-I use my food processor a lot to make this mayonnaise as well as homemade salad dressings like this caesar salad dressing.
+I use my food processor a lot to make this mayonnaise as well as homemade salad dressings.

 First place the egg in the blender or food processor.
 Make sure your egg is room temperature.